Edna Molewa: Lion bone export quota

 In January 2017 Molewa opened a public consultation for the approval of a yearly export quota of 800 lion skeletons from the captive bred lion industry (CLB) to be used in Asia as fake tiger bone wine, in particular supplied to Lao PDR, Vietnam and Thailand.
 The proposal and subsequent approval, signed off in June 2017 while it was supposedly still under scientific scrutiny, has evoked major criticism by, and concern among, local and international conservationists, scientists, animal welfare organizations and the public, for the impact this will have on the conservation of lions and big cats worldwide and for the ethical implications this has for the industry, which is considered highly unregulated and cruel.
 The shift in the market towards countries listed by global conservation and law enforcement agencies as having weak regulation and high corruption levels has been flagged as a major concern since it provides many opportunities for intensive illegal trade in wild animals.

 International public criticism of the South African trade in lion bones is believed to be extremely damaging to "Brand South Africa" and the country's popularity and attractiveness as a tourism destination.
 The projected negative cost impact of the country's lion bone trade is estimated to be around R54.50-billion over the next decade.
 Despite the controversy, in July 2018, Molewa nearly doubled the lion bone export quota, to 1500 skeletons a year.
 Quotas have been declared since 2017 in accordance with the advice provided by the Scientific Authority (SA) on principles of demand and supply and with the results of the South African National Biodiversity Institute's (SANBI) three-year research project, started in 2017 and still underway.
 Consequently, after the 2018 quota was announced, some researchers involved in this project have distanced themselves from the decision-making process.

 Additionally, violations on the quota have been reported since 2017, with bones of captive tigers and other endangered big cats (listed in Appendix I of the CITES) being reportedly laundered in the export process.
-A growing global awareness around the consequences of being linked to this contentious industry and the criticism it draws, led the largest lion bone carrier, Singapore Air, to decide to stop transporting big cat body parts from South Africa, beginning in August 2018.
+A growing global awareness around the consequences of being linked to this contentious industry and the criticism it draws, led the largest lion bone carrier, Singapore Airlines, to decide to stop transporting big cat body parts from South Africa, beginning in August 2018.